![]() |

 **In this story, the name of Dr. Michele St. Romain's boyfriend was changed.
 This is a transcript of the video on YouTube.

-When Dr. McRie arrives the scene is troubling.
+When Dr. McRie arrives, the scene is troubling.
 Dr. Michele St. Romain’s front door is ajar.
 She isn’t inside, but her car is in the parking lot.

 Inside her apartment, lies her purse, her wallet, her checkbook, and her Children’s Hospital beeper.
+Dr. McRie calls out to his girlfriend, but there is no answer.

-Where is Dr. Michele St. Romain?
+Dr. Michele St. Romain's Childhood

 Born on November 30, 1964, Michele St. Romain grew up in Marrero, Louisiana, a suburban neighborhood of New Orleans.
 She is the only child of Woody and Anita St. Romain.